planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Sneak

 Moving silently and hiding in shadows are great ways to evade foes and get into places you aren't supposed to be.
 This only allows you to *remain* unnoticed by others.
 It is not possible if someone is looking right at you, or you do not have anywhere to hide.
-This is a Check of Poise vs. Motive, or the highest Motive in a group.
-A Stealthy Concept can swap in for Poise, if higher.
+This is a Check of POISE vs. MOTIVE, or the highest MOTIVE in a group.
+A Stealthy CONCEPT can swap in for POISE, if higher.

-**Check:** Poise vs. Motive
+**Check:** POISE vs. MOTIVE

 {: .outcomes }